-- Codecademy: Coding is an increasingly important skill for anyone looking to start an innovative business, but it’s rarely taught in schools.
+- Codecademy: Coding is an increasingly important skill for anyone looking to start an innovative business.
+Few schools teach it though.
 Codecademy is a free tool to learn the basics of coding.

 - HubSpot Academy: A beneficial site if you’re in the position of having to wear many hats, it helps develop skills in content marketing, website optimization and lead nurturing.

 - Coursera: Continue your education with free online classes from elite universities.
 Learn on your own time with a high degree of options and flexibility.

 - Udemy: Similar to Coursera, except with classes taught by experts of all types, not just professors.

 - Moz: Learn SEO and the details of building links, improving your social media and making your website easy to find.

 - Hootsuite: Manage multiple accounts, analyze traffic and schedule posts all from the same site.

 - Pixxfly: Automate the syndication of your content marketing and get analytics for every post.